standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 ## Map File

-You need a Map file if your model added properties beyond any inherited models.
+Create a Map file if your model added properties beyond any inherited models.

 Map the model specific properties to either FHIR resource/profile elements, or OBF.